 One day in 1859, a young chemist named Robert Chesebrough visited Titusville, Pennsylvania.
 He noticed that oilfield workers were using something they called “rod wax” to dress minor skin wounds.

 Rod wax was an oil-drilling byproduct.
 Chesebrough was intrigued enough to start refining the goop.
-In 1870, he introduced his product to the public, marketed under the name “Wonder Jelly.”
-In 1872, it became “Vaseline.”
+When he introduced his finished product to the public, he called it petroleum jelly.
+In 1872, it was named Vaseline, a word that the manufacturer said was derived from the German “wasser” for water and Greek “elaion” for oil.

-Although other companies now manufacture the stuff, some people still use the word “Vaseline” to mean petroleum jelly.
+Although other companies now manufacture the goop, some people still use the word “Vaseline” to refer to petroleum jelly, a mixture of natural waxes and mineral oils.
 Whatever you call it, you likely grew up with a jar in your home.
 And what a wonder this emollient continues to be: Consumers use it in dozens of ways both inside and outside the home.

 Take a look at the following everyday problems and annoyances that you can solve with petroleum jelly, and you’ll never see it the same way again.